hhirsch/unsecured-sites/README.md

 List of sites with security problems
 ## retroachievements.org
 Password form, reset, login and session unencrypted.
+- They removed a post about the issue in the forum.

 ## blendswap.com
 Password form, reset, login and session unencrypted.